githubEdit

 Ring Buffer Full - Dropping Flow Events

 The eBPF ring buffer temporarily holds new flow events before userspace processes them.
-When this buffer fills up, new flow events are dropped to prevent the eBPF program from blocking.
+When the buffer fills, new flow events are dropped to prevent the eBPF program from blocking.

 What you'll see:

-What's happening: Your network is creating new flows faster than the ring buffer can drain them.
+Cause: The network creates new flows faster than the ring buffer can drain.
 This typically occurs during:

 • Traffic bursts: Sudden spike in new connections (e.g., load balancer scaling, DDoS)